 With more than 100,000 square feet of space, and below market rents, this project is one that will help ensure the artist community stays in San Francisco and is able to continue to create their unique and interesting art for both the public and collectors.

 You will find several transit options that will get you within a block or two of the Minnesota Street Project.

 Light Rail: Your best option is the light rail.
 The K and T lines drop off about two blocks away.
 Get off at the Third and 23rd Street stop.
 From here, walk south to 24th Street.
 Take a right and walk 2 blocks and you will see it on the right.
 This is the best option if you are coming from Union Square or Fisherman's Wharf.

 Buses: There are several buses that stop in the Dogpatch District also.
 They include the 22 and 48.
 Both stop about three blocks away and it's an easy walk over to the galleries.

 Driving & Parking: If you plan to drive, you will find parking is tight in this area.
 The good news is that it isn't as bad as other parts of San Francisco.
 You can sometimes find street parking along Indiana Street near the Muni bus terminal and also south of the galleries.
 As you head a few blocks south, you might also find spots on 26th Street.
 There aren't any great parking garages nearby, so you will need to be patient to find parking on the street.

 Museum of Craft & Design: Another great modern art experience nearby the Minnesota Street Project is the Museum of Craft and Design.
 They feature a rotating mix of exhibits from both local and international artists.
 Learn more about visiting.

 The Midway: Check out the live shows at The Midway and the Envelop at The Midway.
 They feature several shows and entertainment options each month.
 They are located at 900 Marin Street on the southern end of the Dogpatch District.
-Here are some of their upcoming shows.
+Here are some upcoming shows around SF.